Why Computer Science?

 Programming is a key component of any computer science qualification and you will develop these skills through problem solving scenarios using an algorithmic approach.
 We teach high-level programming concepts from the ground up using C# to develop procedural, event driven and object-oriented solutions.
 The emphasis is on developing computational thinking skills to creatively code solutions that draw on key concepts fundamental to computer science.

-Desirable Entry Requirements: Grade 6 in GCSE Computing and the ability to code solutions to problems in at least one high-level programming language
+Essential Entry Requirements: As well as the standard Sixth Form requirements, you must also have grade 6 or above in GCSE Mathematics.
+It is desirable for you to have Grade 6 in GCSE Computing and the ability to code solutions to problems in at least one high-level programming language.

 Paper 1: The practical exam (2.5h, 40%)